George Watson-Taylor

-George Watson-Taylor (1771 – 6 June 1841), of was a British-born Jamaican writer, plantation owner, politician and collector.
+George Watson-Taylor (1771 – 6 June 1841), of was a British-born Jamaican plantation owner, politician and art collector.
 In 1810, he married into the family of the planter Sir John Taylor, 1st Baronet, in time adding the Taylor surname to his own, and becoming the richest planter on Jamaica.
-He bought a house in Cavendish Square, London, and Erlestoke Park, near Devizes, Wiltshire.
+He bought houses in Cavendish Square, London, and Erlestoke Park, near Devizes, Wiltshire.
 As MP for a number of constituencies, where he was brought in without contests, he supported the Tory administration, and campaigned for the retention of slavery.

 Watson-Taylor was a renowned fine art collector.
 His finances later collapsed, and he died on 6 June 1841, in Edinburgh.

 Early life and education

 He was the fourth son of George Watson of Saul's River, Jamaica and was educated at Lincoln's Inn from 1788.
 He matriculated at St. Mary Hall, Oxford in 1791.

 Political career

 In 1815, George Watson changed his surname to Watson-Taylor.
 He was a Member (MP) for Newport, Isle of Wight, 15 April 1816 – 1818.
 There the seat was controlled by Sir Leonard Worsley-Holmes, 9th Baronet, who returned family members and "friends of government".
 On arrival in the House of Commons, Watson-Taylor was immediately elected to the standing committee of the Society of West India Planters and Merchants.

 Then it was Seaford 1818–1820.
 In this case Watson-Taylor bought a half-interest in the constituency, from John Leach, sharing the seat with Charles Rose Ellis.
 Next was East Looe, controlled by the Buller family.
 In 1820, Sir Edward Buller, 1st Baronet, retired as MP, bringing in Watson-Taylor, with Thomas Potter Macqueen, as loyal to the Liverpool administration.
 He was there until the 1826 general election, when he made way for Lord Perceval.
 He was in that election unopposed at Devizes, where Bucknall Estcourt was moving to Oxford and backed him.
 He remained there until 1832.

 He began his career as a member of the committee of West India planters and merchants, and opposed the abolition of slavery.
 When the slaves were emancipated in the 1830s, he received compensation exceeding £20,000 for over 1,000 slaves in Jamaica.